chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 You can use these default roles in your own policies, or create your own custom roles for more customized permissions.
 Any roles you create can be modified later.

-Chef Automate also ships with several default policies that leverage these default roles.
+Chef Automate also has several default policies that leverage these default roles.
 The default policies are: Viewers, Editors, Administrator, and Ingest.

 ## Working with Projects